oliverdixon/exam-crib-sheets/README.md

 available on my University HTTP instance, is published under the MIT Licence.
 Please see the LICENSE file.

-**Q**: What is "publish.sh"?
+**Q**: What are the files under "publishing/"?

-**A**: It is a simple Bash script that compresses PDFs, where necessary, and uploads them over SSH to my University's web server.
-The "publishing\_index" file is a list of all PDF documents that should be subject to this process.
+**A**: They are a small collection of Bash scripts to assist in the publication of the crib sheets.
+These programs can automatically compile, compress, rasterise, organise, and publish documents enumerated by the publication index.
-Unless you know my University password and have a recent two-factor authentication code, neither of these files will be very useful to you ;)
+Alas, unless you know my University password and have a recent two-factor authentication code, none of functions will be very useful to you ;)

 **Q**: Why have I [OD] made these resources public?